Travel in the Spiritual Worlds

 A charged symbol has power and is alive with meaning.
 Symbols may be charged spontaneously, and have power when first encountered.
 This often happens in religious conversion where an individual finds him or herself irresistibly attracted to a religious figure or symbol system, and converts to a new religion.
 Symbols may also become charged as an individual uses them in prayer and meditation, and directs attention and positive emotion towards them as part of a spiritual discipline or search.
 Such charged symbols can be very valuable when the individual directs attention towards them during spiritual travel.

+The existence of powerful living symbols can allow the person to endure much hardship and suffering.
 Dr. Margaret Coberly notes how concentration camp survivor Victor Frankl recognized the ability of a certain kind of prisoner to use visualization and the "loving contemplation of the image he carries" to overcome the depression that resulted from witnessing the brutality of a Nazi World War II concentration camp.
 In a similar way, as a Hospice nurse, she writes that those facing death can find peace and healing through to contemplation of symbols or sacred images: "Somehow, seeing a vision in the mind and reinforcing it with repetition brings it to life."
 (Sacred Passage, Shambhala Publishers, Boston and London, 2002, P. 37).

 The Downside of Losing Symbolism